Welcome Klamath County Jurors!

 - Respond to the court as instructed on your summons

-- Complete Orientation: Petit jury orientation is provided as a video on the internet and you are encouraged to view this video prior to reporting for service
+- Complete Orientation: Jury Orientation is provided as a video on the internet and you are encouraged to view this video prior to reporting for service

 - Appear at court as instructed (see How to Report below)